Monday, July 26, 2010

 Success of Alam Ara made Irani to diversify into regional language

 productions in Telugu and Tamil the same year.
+It was Ardeshir Irani's

 associate Hanumantha Muniappa Reddy who directed Bhakta Prahalada and